instana/opentelemetry-php-exporter/README.md

 ## Contributions

 This repo is maintained by IBM Instana and is read-only.
-Issues and other contributions should be reported as part of standard Instana product support
+Issues and other contributions should be reported as part of standard [Instana product support](https://www.ibm.com/support/pages/instana-support).